Azure/azure-sdk-for-java/sdk/communication/azure-communication-phonenumbers/README.md

 The Phone Number Client supports a variety of long running operations that allow indefinite polling time to the functions listed down below.

 ### Search for Available Phone Numbers
-Search for available phone numbers by providing the area code, assignment type, phone number capabilities, phone number type, and quantities.
-Note that for toll-free phone number type, providing the area code is optional.
+Search for available phone numbers by providing the area code, assignment type, phone number capabilities, phone number type, and quantity.
 The result of the search can then be used to purchase the numbers.
+Note that for the toll-free phone number type, providing the area code is optional.

 <!-- embedme ./src/samples/java/com/azure/communication/phonenumbers/ReadmeSamples.java#L115-L131-->
 ```java